 When I woke up for a sunrise shot I was slightly disappointed - the sky was clear.
 After a night of trying to sleep through thunderstorms, I was sure there would be some straggling clouds to make an interesting sunrise shot.
 This time I’d have to settle for crystal clear sky - and was happy to have minimal winds for a glassy reflection.

 I just couldn’t get enough of the morning light - Monte Verita and the Baron Spire really put on a show.
 Sunlight perfectly filtered through the trees as we hiked up the divide.

-We got to Redfish Lake where a number of other hikers were already waiting for the shuttle.
+We got to Redfish Lake where we joined number of other hikers waiting for the shuttle.